DominikaJanczyszyn/SocketsAndBroadcast.github.io/README.md

 </dependency>

 ```

-###Step 2 - The Braodcaster Class
+### Step 2 - The Broadcaster Class

 <p>Implement the Broadcaster class from the class diagram.
-Follow the instuction that Ole gave you when implementing the broadcast(String message) method.</p>
+Follow the instruction that Ole gave you when implementing the broadcast(String message) method.</p>

 <blockquote>
 <details>